TomHessburg/org-chart-mongo-backend/README.md

 > Spent the last few days teaching myself MongoDB!
 Wanted to give myself the opportunity to build something with it, so I decided to take a project which I was a Team Lead on for Lambda School build weeks and create a new backend for it with Node, Express, and MongoDB!

+Using this branch to learn how to set up Redis Caching with Mongo.
+I've worked with this a bit once in the past, but never set it up from scratch.

 ## DB Diagram

 <img src="./dbdiagramimg/Screen Shot 2019-07-06 at 3.26.39 PM.png">